team18300/fssfll/lessons/lesson1/lesson1.md

 # Turn 90 degress towards north wall
 # Hint: It may help to back up a little bit before making the turn.

-# Move straight pushing block into M09 circle
+# Move straight pushing block into M07 circle in the northwest corner of the map
 # Hint: It may help to drive into the north wall to square up the robot.

 # Return to the home quarter circle